oslabs-beta/Squeezed/README.md

 ### Identity and typing

-The first challenges require you to understand what `datatype` things are in javascript.
+The first challenges require you to understand what `datatype` things are in JavaScript.
-Datatype is a how the computer stores things in memory.
+Data types are how the computer stores things in memory.
 Different types of data are handled differently.
 Additionally, its important to know what type of data you are dealing with.
-It makes send to multiply two numbers, but you wouldnt want to try and multiply two strings!
+It makes send to multiply two numbers, but you wouldn't want to try and multiply two strings!
 The first 4 exercises involve understanding these concepts.
-How do you find out what datatype something is in javascript?
+How do you find out what data type something is in javascript?

-###Cloning
+### Cloning
 Sometimes its necessary to create a perfect copy of an object rather than just passing that object along.
 How do we go through an object and create a copy of it?

-###Array methods
+### Array methods
 working with arrays is something that is really important, for these exercises we need you to implement some array methods.
 You need to find a way to get the first and the last elements in that array.

 * `indexOf` We give you a function that takes 2 arguments, an array of numbers, and a single number?
 How do you loop though an array and return the index of the element that matches the number?